Thailand by Train

 International Connections

 The Thai railway system connects with Malaysian Railways at two points on the southern border: Padang Besar and Sungai Kholok.
-Unfortunately separatist unrest in the South East of Thailand has somewhat affected tourism in that area, especially on the Sungai Kholok side - see the section on Border Travel.
+Unfortunately separatist unrest in the South East of Thailand has somewhat affected tourism in that area, especially on the Sungai Kholok side - see the page on Border Travel.

 Railway Routes